 At SCCA, we typically receive requests for HLA typing from treating doctors — for example, your primary oncologist.
 Though we can talk about HLA typing directly with you, we recommend that your doctor be involved.

 When we receive your request, the SCCA intake department will work with your doctor to determine three things:

 - What is the clinical urgency, based on your condition?

 - What is your treatment plan?

-- Are you considering searching for an alternate donor if there is no family match?
+- Are you considering searching for an unrelated donor if there is no family match?

-Our Clinical Immunogenetics Laboratory will send instructions to your local doctor about how to collect and send specimens for HLA typing.
+Our Clinical Immunogenetics Laboratory will send instructions to your local doctor about how to collect and send samples for HLA typing.